Michael-Brooks/michaelbrooks.co.uk/content/posts/a-year-of-fitbit-statistics.md

 tags: ['personal','fitness','Fitbit']
 cover_image: ./images/DxfiTFrWkAAJLSm.webp
 canonical_url: false
 description: "This morning I decided to take a look at my Fitbit stats, and I thought...
-"I wonder what my yearly stats are like".
+I wonder what my yearly stats are like.
 Taking a look, and I am really surprised by these stats.
 You can see what they are below, and as you can see, I have accomplished a lot."
 ---

 This morning I decided to take a look at my Fitbit stats, and I thought...
 "I wonder what my yearly stats are like".
 Taking a look, and I am really surprised by these stats.
 You can see what they are below, and as you can see, I have accomplished a lot.